FOXEL-Labs-Geodesy/geodetic-navigation/README.md

-## FOXEL Laboratories
+## Laboratory of Geodesy <br /> Geodetic navigation

 <p align="justify">
-The <i>FOXEL Laboratories</i> repository is committed to research and development support containing the researches open access publications along with their related source codes.
-Research source codes are understood as codes used to write and certify complex algorithms that are then implemented in FOXEL photogrammetric solutions.
-Researches and publications are listed on the <a href="https://github.com/FoxelSA/foxel-laboratories/wiki">repository wiki home page</a>.
 </p>

 ### Copyright

 Copyright (c) 2013-2015 FOXEL SA - [http://foxel.ch](http://foxel.ch)<br />
-This program is part of the FOXEL project <[http://foxel.ch](http://foxel.ch)>.
+This research is part of the FOXEL project <[http://foxel.ch](http://foxel.ch)>.

 Please read the [COPYRIGHT.md](COPYRIGHT.md) file for more information.

 ### License

-This program is licensed under the terms of the
-[GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl.html) (GNU AGPL), with two additional terms.
+The source codes are licensed under the terms of the [GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl.html) (GNU AGPL), with two additional terms.
 The content is licensed under the terms of the